 Once a student is accepted to the Honors Program the degree requirements and course structure is the same as all other students attending the college.
 Honors credit is only acquired after the completion of the standard course.
 Upon completion of a course the student petitions the Department Honors Committee for honors credit in a course.
-Once the petition.
+Once the petition is approved, the student will enroll in a special honors course that corresponds to the petition.
 Honors credit must be achieved for four courses: two in Biology and two in Chemistry, Physics, or Mathematics.
 Honors credit will be earned for at least two of the courses by serving as a peer-mentor in the sciences.
 The peer-mentor service must be split between Biology and the Physical Sciences (which include Mathematics).
 The other two courses will receive Honors credit either through an approved research project or as a peer-mentor as determined by mutual agreement of the Department Honors Committee and the student.
 In the student's Senior year, two honors research courses, only available to students in the Honors Program, must be taken.
 These two courses are for 3 hours credit each and will serve as Biology elective credit or as free elective credit in the degree program.
 The research course will be under the direction of a faculty advisor and the project undertaken for this course will be published in a college wide publication.